z0rzi/copilot-help.nvim/README.md

 Congratulations, your AI Assistant is now a comedian!

+To change the current core, you can also use the `}}` and `{{` mappings in the chat window.

 ## TODO

 - Possibility to specify the core to use for each macro
+- Automatically fix the spaces between messages in the chat
+- Refactor the lua code in different files
 - Comment the code
 - Write tests